Universal Outlier Hypothesis Testing: Universal Multiple Outlier Hypothesis Testing

 \subsubsection{\tdblue{Models with Distinct Outliers}}

-\tdblue{Our last pessimistic result shows that when the outlier coordinates can be distinctly distributed in an arbitrary manner, the assumption of a known number of outliers adopted in Section \ref{sec-multoutlier-knownnumber} is indeed critical, as a lack thereof would make it impossible to construct a universally exponentially consistent test even when there are {\em always some} outlier coordinates.}
+\tdblue{Our last pessimistic result shows that when the outlier sequences can be distinctly distributed in an arbitrary manner, the assumption of a known number of outliers adopted in Section \ref{sec-multoutlier-knownnumber} is indeed critical, as a lack thereof would make it impossible to construct a universally exponentially consistent test even when there are {\em always some} outliers.}

-\tdblue{\begin{theorem} When the outlier coordinates can be distinctly distributed, there cannot exist a universally exponentially consistent test, even when the typical distribution is known and when the null hypothesis is excluded, i.e., there are always some outlier coordinates (regardless of the hypothesis). \end{theorem}}
+\tdblue{\begin{theorem} When the outlier sequences can be distinctly distributed, there cannot exist a universally exponentially consistent test, even when the typical distribution is known and when the null hypothesis is excluded, i.e., there is at least one outlier regardless of the hypothesis. \end{theorem}}

 \begin{remark} {\em The negative result in Theorem \ref{thm-11} should not be taken with extreme pessimism.
-It should be viewed as a theoretical result which holds {\em only when} each of the outliers can be arbitrarily distributed, as long as they differ from the typical distribution.
-In practice, there \tmred{will likely be} modeling constraints that would confine the set of all possible tuples of the distributions of all outliers.
+It should be viewed as a theoretical result that holds {\em only when} each of the outliers can be arbitrarily distributed.
+In practice, there will likely be modeling constraints that would confine the set of all possible tuples of the distributions of all outliers.
 An extreme case of such constraints is when all the outliers are forced to be identically distributed, which is when universally exponential consistency is indeed attained (cf. Theorem \ref{thm-10}) if the null hypothesis is excluded.
-An interesting future research direction would be to characterize the ``least'' stringent joint constraint on the distributions of the outliers that still allows us to construct universally exponentially consistent tests and is more appealing to a broader class of applications.} \end{remark}
+An interesting future research direction would be to characterize the ``least'' stringent joint constraint on the distributions of the outliers that still allows us to construct universally exponentially consistent tests.} \end{remark}